 which shows Halley's Comet portending the defeat of King Harold

 of England by William the Conquerer at the Battle of Hastings in 1066 AD.

 (Of course, if Harold had prevailed, then the comet would have

 been assumed to portend the end of William.)

-Another famous, but happier, manifestation shows a comet as the Star
+Another famous, but happier, manifestation shows Halley's Comet (from

 of Bethlehem in Italian painter Giotto's 1304 version of the

 - Tycho (1577) demonstrates that comets are not in Earth's